Here are the best Partial Shade Herbs you can grow in a balcony or a spot on your patio that doesn’t receive direct sunlight all day long!

 Do you have a gardening space left abandoned because it’s shady?
-Do you want to grow something useful rather than fancy indoor plants, grasses, and ivy?
-Do you want to utilize your gardening space better than before?
-If yes, then this article is for you.
-Grow these five shade loving herbs and use up your space fuller.
+Do you want to grow something useful rather than fancy indoor plants?
+If yes, then this article is for you!
+Grow these Partial Shade Herbs and enjoy a fresh and organic harvest!

-This refreshing herb is perfect and productive for a cool and shady corner of your garden, a herb that you can try growing even on a balcony that is East or North facing.
-It loves moist soil and coolness around it, provide at least 3-4 hour of direct sunlight.
-You can also grow mint indoors!
+This refreshing herb is perfect and productive for a cool and shady corner of your garden.
+It loves moist soil and coolness around it—provide 3-4 hours of direct sunlight for best growth.

-Cilantro is one of the most popular herbs in the Indian subcontinent, Mexico, and the Middle East.
-It is easy to grow and prefer moderate temperature.
-Unlike mint, it loves a little warm refuge, and a doesn’t mind the full sun.
+Cilantro is one of the best Partial Shade Herbs in the Indian subcontinent, Mexico, and the Middle East.
 Easy to grow in USDA Zones 6 to 11, you can also try growing it in partial shade.
-It requires rich and moist soil and sunlight at least 4-5 hours.

 4. Wild Garlic

 You can use wasabi leaves fresh in baked potatoes, pasta, and in gravies.
-It’s a rare herb can’t be grown easily; native to Japan.
-This peppery and acrid herb is slightly difficult to grow because it needs some accurate requirements like temperature around 8 C to 20 C (46 F to 70 F) with particularly cool but humid environment, partial shade, regular watering and slightly acidic soil.
+It’s a rare herb that can be grown easily in partial shade with regular watering and slightly acidic soil.

 Check out our article on growing Wasabi here